 A Healthy Heart

-Heart cardiologists and other medical professionals have long known that positive lifestyle changes can greatly improve heart health.
-Preventions can include ensuring a healthy diet, maintaining a healthy weight, exercising regularly, not smoking and reducing stress.
+Cardiologists and other medical professionals have long known that positive lifestyle changes can greatly improve heart health.
+Preventive measures can include ensuring a healthy diet, maintaining a healthy weight, exercising regularly, not smoking and reducing stress.
 No matter what form of heart disease you have, or are at risk of developing, there are many things that you can do to help yourself live healthier, longer and reduce your risk.

 Healthy eating is all about balance whilst enjoying a wide variety of foods.
 It will help to reduce the risk of developing heart disease and protect your heart if you already have a heart condition.